Real simple modules over simply-laced quantum affine algebras and categorifications of cluster algebras: The highest -weight monomials of Hernandez-Leclerc modules

 \end{proof}

-It follows from Equation (\ref{Gamma1 equation}) that all Hernandez-Leclerc modules can be obtained by an induction on the distance between the module $[i,j]$ and a certain injective module in Auslander-Reiten quiver.
-It is well-known that every mesh in a Auslander-Reiten quiver is one of the three possibilities shown in Figure \ref{three forms of meshes in AR quiver An}.
+It follows from Equation (\ref{Gamma1 equation}) that all Hernandez-Leclerc modules can be obtained by an induction on the distance between the module $[i,j]$ and a certain injective module in an Auslander-Reiten quiver.
+It is well-known that every mesh in an Auslander-Reiten quiver is one of the three possibilities shown in Figure \ref{three forms of meshes in AR quiver An}.